 The three restaurants and what each meal costs

-The dining program splits cleanly into three rhythms across a 3 to 4 night stay: one signature dinner, one breakfast, and one or two pool-bar lunches.
+The dining program splits cleanly into three rhythms across a stay of three to four nights.
+One signature dinner, one breakfast, and one or two pool bar lunches.

 The one dinner to book ahead of arrival is Khao.
 It is the resort’s signature Lanna restaurant, with a tasting menu format and an a la carte option.
-It is the only place on property where the cuisine is treated as the main attraction rather than a competent in-house necessity.
-The signature dishes named in 2024 to 2026 guest reviews:
+It is the only place on property where the cuisine is treated as the main attraction rather than a competent house necessity.
+The signature dishes named in recent guest reviews from 2024 to 2026 are these three.

-• Hang Lay Moo: slow-braised pork belly with ginger and pickled garlic, an actual Lanna recipe rather than a Bangkok interpretation.
+- Hang Lay Moo: pork belly braised slowly with ginger and pickled garlic, an actual Lanna recipe rather than a Bangkok interpretation.

 Khao seats roughly 60 covers and books out 7 to 10 days ahead in high season.
 Confirm the reservation when you confirm the room.

 The Pool Bar covers lunch and the only sunset cocktail option on property.
 The bar closes at 9pm, which is a useful signal that this is a property designed for early mornings and slow evenings rather than nightcap people.
-For broader dining context, see the best restaurants in Bangkok roundup (Chiang Mai roundup pending) and the 3 Days in Chiang Mai guide for in-town options.
+For broader dining context, see the best restaurants in Bangkok roundup (Chiang Mai roundup pending) and the 3 Days in Chiang Mai guide for options in town.

 Inside the cooking academy, schedule, cost, and what you actually learn

-The Cooking Academy at Four Seasons Resort Chiang Mai is the single most-cited reason guests return to this property in 2024 to 2026 reviews.
-Half-day class is $130 per person and includes the market visit, the four-dish session, and the meal cooked for lunch.
-Full-day is $245 and adds a curry paste session and three additional dishes.
-Both run from 9am, and the half-day finishes by 1.30pm.
+The Cooking Academy at Four Seasons Resort Chiang Mai is the single most cited reason guests return to this property in reviews from 2024 to 2026.
+The half day class is $130 per person and includes the market visit, the four dish session, and the meal cooked for lunch.
+The full day is $245 and adds a curry paste session and three additional dishes.
+Both run from 9am, and the half day finishes by 1.30pm.

-The structural catch: the class is on the resort grounds.
+The structural catch is that the class is on the resort grounds.
 The day you take the class is a day you do not see Chiang Mai.
-On a 3-night trip, the cooking school and a proper Old City day cannot both fit unless one is compressed.
-A 4-night minimum is the realistic floor for guests who want both.
+On a trip of three nights, the cooking school and a proper Old City day cannot both fit unless one is compressed.
+A minimum of four nights is the realistic floor for guests who want both.

 Mae Rim reality, distance to the old city and transfer time